 The best time to go to Death Valley would be early spring to see the wildflowers bloom or late fall for excellent weather.
 However, the most popular season to travel is in the height of the summer.
 Why?
 Because most people like to say they concurred the hottest place in North America!

-How much does it cost to enter Death Valley?
+How much does it cost to spend One day in Death Valley?

 It costs $30.00 for a 7-day vehicle pass, $25.00 for a 7-day motorcycle pass, $15.00 for a 7-day foot/bike pass, and $55.00 for an annual pass.
 You can purchase these passes at the visitor center, which is a pullout on the main highway to enter the park.